Continuous Prediction with Experts' Advice: Introduction

 Another model for regret introduced by~\citet{GravinPS16a} is the geometric stopping time model in which the number of rounds is a geometric random variable.
 There is a growing body of work in exploring connections between PDEs and the expert problems in the pursuit of optimal algorithms \citep{AndoniP13,BayraktarEZ20a,BayraktarEZ20b,Drenska17,DrenskaK20,KobzarKW20a}.
 Recently, \cite{ZhangCP22} also used PDE techniques to obtain an optimal algorithm for unconstrained online linear optimization.

 \paragraph{Quantile regret.} \cite{ChaudhuriFH09} introduced the notion of $\eps$-regret where instead of comparing with the best expert, one compares with the $\lceil \eps n \rceil$-th best expert (amongst $n$ total experts).
-They devised the NormalHedge algorithm which they prove has an $\eps$-quantile regret of $O(\sqrt{T \ln(1/\eps)} + \ln^2 n)$.
-Moreover, the bound holds for all $\eps, T$ simultaneously.
-A somewhat different bound of $O(\sqrt{T(\ln \ln T + \ln 1/\eps)})$ was proved by \cite{LuoS15} and \cite{KoolenV15}.
+They devised the NormalHedge algorithm which they prove has an $\eps$-quantile regret of $O(\sqrt{t \ln(1/\eps)} + \ln^2 n)$ in \(t\) rounds.
+Moreover, the bound holds for all $\eps, t$ simultaneously.
+A somewhat different bound of $O(\sqrt{t(\ln \ln t + \ln 1/\eps)})$ was proved by \cite{LuoS15} and \cite{KoolenV15}.
 All of these works make use of a potential function to control the regret.
-Our work also makes use of a potential function which may be somewhat reminiscent of the potentials used by \cite{ChaudhuriFH09} and \cite{LuoS15}.
+Our work also makes use of a potential function inspired by the work of~\citet{HarveyLPR20a} which may be somewhat reminiscent of the potentials used by \citet{ChaudhuriFH09} and \citet{LuoS15}.

 It is possible to improve upon the above bounds.
-Indeed, \citep[Theorem 3]{ChernovV10}, \cite[Example 5.1]{FosterRS15}, \cite[Corollary 6]{OrabonaP16}, and \cite[Corollary 2]{NegreaBCOR21} show that it is possible to obtain an $\eps$-quantile regret of $O(\sqrt{T \ln(1/\eps)})$.
+Indeed, \citet[Theorem 3]{ChernovV10}, \citet[Example 5.1]{FosterRS15}, \citet[Corollary 6]{OrabonaP16}, and \citet[Corollary 2]{NegreaBCOR21} show that it is possible to obtain an $\eps$-quantile regret of $O(\sqrt{T \ln(1/\eps)})$.
 This turns out to be tight up to constant factors \citep[Theorem 1]{NegreaBCOR21}.
 We note that \cite{FosterRS15}, \cite{OrabonaP16}, and \cite{NegreaBCOR21} derive regret bounds which depend on the KL divergence between a known prior and the player's probability distribution at a specific point of time; $\eps$-quantile regret bounds can be recovered as a special case of such bounds.
-In this paper, we also recover the $O(\sqrt{T \ln(1/\eps)})$ bound on the $\eps$-quantile regret although, as we shall see, we obtain an improved constant in front of the $\sqrt{T \ln(1/\eps)}$.
+In this paper, we also recover the $O(\sqrt{T \ln(1/\eps)})$ bound on the $\eps$-quantile regret although, as we shall see, we obtain an improved constant in front of the $\sqrt{T \ln(1/\eps)}$ term.